Nikaoto/Skeleton/README.md

 Both are there to help you jump into a new project with minimal friction.

+`skeleton.css` also has some minor compatibility changes including a `ka` selector which you can put on any tag to enable the included Georgian font.

 ## License
 This code is released under the MIT license, which you can find at